CementDAO/Fixidity/README.md

 multiplication, division and logarithms.
 In a near future exponentials and square roots might be supported.

-In addition to fixed-point airthmetic operations, FixidityLib is fully protected against overflow.
+In addition to fixed point arithmetic operations, FixidityLib is fully protected against overflow.
 Any operation that causes an overflow to happen will revert.